Mixed moduli in 3d N=4 higher-genus quivers: Classes of examples

+namely with only fundamental and bifundamental hypermultiplets.
+For these theories we prove in \autoref{subsec:quivers-proof} that our technical assumption~\eqref{tech-assumption} holds.
+We prove in \autoref{subsec:abelian} that it also holds in arbitrary $U(1)^{\nab}$ gauge theories.
+To finish our journey, we work out in detail the example of circular quivers with two gauge nodes in \autoref{subsec:circular}.
+This last subsection quotes some earlier results but can be read independently.

-\paragraph{Quiver gauge theories with unitary gauge group factors.}
+\subsection{Quiver gauge theories with unitary gauge group factors}

-We now specialize our results to a commonly studied class of theories: a $\prod_i U(N_i)$ gauge theory with all $N_i\geq 2$, and with only fundamental and bifundamental hypermultiplets (no adjoint).\footnote{The case of adjoint matter can also be accomodated, by refining the bound~\eqref{cvhh-nna-geq} on combinations~$\cvhh$ of vector and hypermultiplets.
-It calls for a slight extension of the graph~$\Gamma$ that would keep track of additional data on the representation under each~$G_i$, or rather, the number of singlets in $\adj(G_i)\otimes S^2R$ for each irreducible representation.} An immediate consequence of our general considerations above is that the genus~$g$ of~$\Gamma$ is the same as the genus of the quiver, which is visually easier to read off.
-Thus,

-For this class of theories we can be more precise and derive the exact count.
+We denote by $Q=(V,E,n,M)$ the quiver, where $V$~is the set of gauge groups of the quiver, so that $i\in V$ in~\eqref{quiver-desc}, the edges~$E$ describe bifundamental hypermultiplets joining pairs of these gauge groups, the gauge groups are $U(n_i)$ with $n_i\geq 1$, $i\in V$, and they each have $M_i$~fundamental hypermultiplets.
+We also denote by $Q'=(V',E',n,M')$ the quiver obtained by removing all gauge groups $U(n_i)$ with $n_i=1$, removing all (bi)fundamental hypermultiplets charged only under such groups, and converting bifundamental hypermultiplets of such $U(1)$ groups and of $U(n_j)$ with $n_j\geq 2$ into additional fundamental hypermultiplets.

+The graph $\Gamma$ defined in \autoref{prop:mixedmoduli} is then obtained from $Q'$ by adding edges connecting each vertex $i\in V'$ to $M'_i$~new nodes representing the fundamental hypermultiplets, and subdividing each edge in~$E'$ by inserting inside it an additional vertex.
+An immediate consequence is that the genus~$g$ of~$\Gamma$ is the same as the genus of the quiver~$Q'$, which is visually easier to read off.
+Our general considerations above imply that the weight-zero coefficient in~$\Nst$ is at least~$g$.
+For this class of theories we can be more precise and derive that this is the exact count,

 The idea is to explicitly show that all products of $\phi,q,\tq$ factorize except~$g$ of them, and that monopoles cannot contribute to the weight-zero subspace.
+We have not analyzed the effect of adjoint matter, but we conjecture that the equality remains valid in that case.

 \paragraph{Monopoles cannot contribute.}